 I made an attempt here to arrange the books from the earliest reading level to the latest.
 Nate the Great starts us off with a Halloween book that is close to an easy reader and Invisible Inkling easily qualifies as a middle grade book that is great Halloween reading for 8-10 year olds.

-Mercy Watson: Princess in Disguise by Kate DiCamillo.
 Porcine wonder Mercy Watson is a seriously crazy pig and of course Halloween with her will be both disastrous and hilarious.
-The Mercy Watson series is also great fun to read aloud.
+It will also include buttered toast.

 If your child has a favorite early chapter book series, whether it be My Weird School or Katie Kazoo or Ready Freddy, check the shelves because there is sure to be a Halloween themed book in the series!